applebuddy/TOEIC-Speaking-Study/README.md

 ## Q8

+I heard that there is an awards and recognitions session scheduled. is that correct?

+- unforntunately, you have a wrong information.
+The Awards and Recognitions Session scheduled for Outstanding Emplyee of the Month has been cancelled. do you want more details about it?

+Who will give the presentation, and what will it be about?

+- The presentation will be given by Alanis Campbell. it will be a case study on successful sales strategies at 5:00P.M.

 What time are we arriving in Paris and what time do we check in a t the hotel?

 - We will be arriving at 9:00 a.m. in Paris by Air France 383. and We will check in at the Grand Hotel at 11:00 a.m.